 Our group is now looking for master and Ph.D students.
 For students who have interest in our laboratory, please contact prof. T. Haino.
 Email: haino( at )hiroshima-u( dot )ac( dot )jp.

 - ► Congratulation!
-Toshiaki Ikeda and Hiroaki Adachi, your paper has been accepted by The Journal of Organic Chemistry (September, 1, 2017).
+Assist.
+Prof. Toshiaki Ikeda, Kyohei Hirano, your paper has been accepted by Materials Chemistry Frontiers (January, 15th, 2018).